 It was not a general failure of polling methodology.

-Uh the inaccuracies don't seem related to the subtleties of polling methods, so they weren't at fault.
+The inaccuracies don't seem related to the subtleties of polling methods, so they weren't at fault.

-Polsters weren't at fault.
+Pollsters weren't at fault.

 The methodology wasn't wrong.

-The mistakes were not the result of last minute trends that they didn't pick up.
+The mistakes were not the result of last-minute trends that they didn't pick up.

-Uh some people have argued the unusually high turnout may have caused a problem, but that was unlikely.
+Some people have argued the unusually high turnout may have caused a problem, but that was unlikely.

-No, it was the pollst, no, nobody screwed up.
+No, nobody screwed up.

 There were no mistakes.

-Well, yeah, I know it would have been right if there were no mistakes.
+I know I would have been right if there were no mistakes, but the pollsters didn't screw up.

 The voters screwed up.

-Here's here's here's here's what Cohort says.
+Here's what Kohat says.

 To my mind, all these factors deserve further study, but another possible explanation cannot be ignored.